Close

 • If the income from a profession is less than 50% of the gross receipts, the taxpayer must maintain a book of accounts.

-• If the taxpayer’s total income is more than the basic exemption limit, the taxpayer is required to maintain a book of accounts.
+• If the taxpayer’s total income exceeds the basic exemption limit, the taxpayer must maintain a book of accounts.

 Here are the features of this strategy:

-• 8% of the annual gross turnover of a business in the previous is considered to be the presumptive income for the current assessment year.
+• 8% of the annual gross turnover of a business is considered the presumptive income for the current assessment year.

 • The annual turnover should be less than ₹2 crores.